NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 If there are any errors, they will be displayed there.
 If you can't figure out what is causing an error, please create an issue on the [Issues](https://github.com/NetApp/FSx-ONTAP-monitoring/issues) section in this repository and someone will help you.

+After you have checked the controller Lambda function, check the monitoring Lambda function the same way.

 ### Deploying the CloudFormation stack via the command line
 If you want to deploy this program from the command line, you can use the [deployStack](deployStack) script